Providing Comprehensive Care to Patients With Eye Disorders

 Age-related macular degeneration refers to the deterioration of macular function occurring with advancing age.
 Macular degeneration can be categorized into wet and dry types.
 Nutritional supplements may be recommended for the dry type, but the wet type of macular degeneration requires timely treatment to prevent rapid deterioration of vision.
 Treatments for the wet type of degeneration may include injections of medications into the eyeball and/or laser treatments.

-Dr. Whitmore’s office is equipped with the latest technology (high-definition optical coherence tomography) to help diagnose macular degeneration.
+Dr. Whitmore’s office is equipped with the latest technology (high-definition optical coherence tomography with angiography) to help diagnose macular degeneration.
 He will assure that you get the best possible care through his network of highly-respected and well-trained retinal specialists.

 Other Eye Disease